mennolui/wp-foyer/README.txt

 == Upgrade Notice ==

 = 1.2.3 =
 Fixes an issue that prevented some WordPress JavaScript admin functionality from working correctly, eg. the Media modal / image selector lightbox.
 Fixes an issue where the list of available channels was limited to only 5 when editing a display.
+Fixes an Undefined index PHP Notice.

 = 1.2.2 =
 Fixes an issue with the video slide admin screen and introduces some minor improvements of the video slide admin screen.